CristinaGVO/CristinaGVO/README.md

 ---

 ## About Me
-Hi!
-I’m Cristina 👋
-I started my career in finance and international relations, and I’m now transitioning into software engineering because I enjoy creating things that are useful, simple, and meaningful for people.
+I’m Cristina, I started my career in finance and international relations, and I’m now transitioning into software engineering because I enjoy creating things that are useful, simple, and meaningful for people.

 📍 Seattle, WA
 🎓 General Assembly Software Engineering Bootcamp
 🏅 Adobe Digital Academy scholarship recipient
 🌎 Bilingual: Spanish & English
 🤝 Open to apprenticeships, internships, and junior roles
 ---